 One of the greatest struggles of recovering from drug and alcohol addiction is the possibility of a relapse.
 It takes not only a great amount of self-control and determination to prevent relapses but entire lifestyle changes as well.
+Choice House in Boulder offers treatment programs for substance abuse recovery when you or a loved one may need help.

 Learn about the common addiction relapse warning signs so you can prevent yourself or a loved one from going back to addiction.